jfitzg7/CS455-ASG2/README.txt

 HOW TO RUN THE SERVER:

-1. After building the project, stay in the same directory where you executed the build command to keep the classpath consistent
+1. After building the project, stay in the same directory where you executed the build command to keep the classpath consistent.

 2. execute the command: java -cp build/libs/ASG2-1.0.jar cs455.scaling.server.Server portnum thread-pool-size batch-size batch-time
     - Example: java -cp build/libs/ASG2-1.0.jar cs455.scaling.server.Server 7000 12 10 2.5